 - The key obstacles to social change.

-- How the working class can organize itself to transform powerlessness into the power to change the world.
+- How the working majority can organize themselves to change the world.

 Howard Zinn, author, A People’s History of the United States